A Short Hike, a Needed Break : Seven Sisters to Pinawa

 We awoke to the sounds of a flock of Canada Geese honking out on Natalie Lake above us.
 It was a warm, overcast morning.
 As we climbed out of the tent an immature Bald Eagle flapped slowly past overhead.
 Just off shore a raft of Scaup floated in the calm grey water.

-We packed everything up and continued our trek around Natalie Lake on the raised berm.
+We packed everything up and continued our trek on the Great Trail around Natalie Lake on the raised berm.
 The morning was very quiet, with the light grey waters of the lake lying smooth and silent.
 The pink granite of the rocks around the water's edge, and the rich golden and green grasses lent touches of colour to a landscape that was almost black and white in places.

 As we continued around the lake we started to pull inland a little, and the shrubs and bushes that bordered the trail suddenly filled with birds.
 It felt like a wave of Dark-eyed Juncos swept through the branches ahead of us.
 Black-capped Chickadees chattered excitedly as we passed.
 A large flock of Blue-headed Vireos foraged hungrily among the leaves and branches, and White-crowned Sparrows made their way through the undergrowth.
 A Hairy Woodpecker slowly searched for insects along the trunk of a white birch tree.